Skip to main content

 • social learning

-The cerebellum as a 3D animation at dasGehirn.info
+The cerebellum as a 3-D animation on dasGehirn.info

 The diencephalon is involved in

-• Sleep-wake control (see ARAS, pain perception, temperature regulation).
+• Sleep-wake regulation (see ARAS, pain perception, temperature regulation).

 The diencephalon consists of: